Letter from W. H. Auden/C. Kallman to H. W. Henze, January 6, 1959

 • "v""c" replaced with "v"

-• Following: handwritten, ball pen (blue), Kallman, Chester
+• Following: handwritten, ballpoint pen (blue), Kallman, Chester

 Commentary